-The trip spanned over two weekends with a week in between in which we were a part of a four day Four12 Regional Equip in Lilongwe.
-Over the weekends, our team of 19, led by Lance Mcintosh, split into 3 groups and went off with pastors Andrew, Jackson and Shadrack to their churches.
-We camped amongst the people, made use of their long-drops and had our hearts filled with gratitude as they shared their often precious little food with us.
+The trip spanned over two weekends, with a week in between in which we were a part of a four day Four12 Regional Equip in Lilongwe.
+Over the weekends, our team of 19, led by Lance McIntosh, split into 3 groups and went off with pastors Andrew, Jackson and Shadrack to their churches.
+We camped amongst the people, made use of their long-drops and had our hearts filled with gratitude as they shared their often-precious-little food with us.

-One night it was mostly children that arrived at the church, so we did a service especially for them.
+One night, it was mostly children that arrived at the church, so we did a service especially for them.
 Afterwards, a young boy testified that he came in with a headache and it disappeared.
-He also heard a voice saying to him that God is with him and he will be alright, another saw a white dove in the church and yet another said he felt something leave his body and that he felt lighter.
+He also heard a voice saying to him that God is with him and he will be alright.
+Another saw a white dove in the church, and yet another said he felt something leave his body and that he felt lighter.
 Yes, God loves the ‘little children’.

 The healings on this outreach were numerous.
 One lady who had cervical cancer went to the hospital after being prayed for and the doctors were astounded that the cancer had disappeared.
 A man who couldn’t lift his arm after an injury was able to lift his hands to the heavens and praise God.
-There was even a witch doctor that gave his life to the Lord and was set free from his bondages.
+There was even a witch doctor who gave his life to the Lord and was set free from his bondages.

 Jesus is coming soon for His bride.
 And it is our mandate to make sure that His bride is pure, wholesome and spotless.
 Each of us has a part to play, and I am so thankful for the part God entrusted to me to play on this outreach into His beloved Africa..
 May the adventures continue, for you too!